-Apricot Almond Jammie Dodgers – A tasty twist on a homemade version of the United Kingdom’s favorite cookie.
-Ground almonds in the cookie dough pair perfectly with the sweet apricot jam but if apricot’s not your favorite flavor, any good quality jam can be substituted.
+Apricot Almond Jammie Dodgers – A tasty twist on a homemade version of the United Kingdom’s favourite cookie.
+Ground almonds in the cookie dough pair perfectly with the sweet apricot jam but if apricot’s not your favourite flavour, any good quality jam can be substituted.

 If you are looking for a perfect cookie to enjoy with a calming cup of tea, this may be the best choice yet.

 I’ve added finely ground almonds and almond extract to the buttery cookie dough from our original version of Homemade Jammie Dodgers to add an extra flavour dimension to these delicious cookies.

-Truthfully though, you could substitute any favorite high quality or homemade jam in this recipe; raspberry, blackberry and plum are excellent choices.
+Truthfully though, you could substitute any favourite high quality or homemade jam in this recipe; raspberry, blackberry and plum are excellent choices.